7 Simple Ways To Feel More Relaxed

 Take deep breaths

 Sounds simple, right?
 But it takes practice to be aware of our breath.
 Slowing down and taking three deliberate, deep breaths is a great way to relax your whole system and find some mental clarity.
 The trick is to make yourself as comfortable as possible and take a long, deep breath in through your nose.
 Exhale through your mouth slowly, counting to eight.
 Repeat until you are feeling more grounded.
+(Here are 3 more breathing techniques you could try.)

 Have you ever noticed how loud your surroundings are?
 Probably not until you’ve found yourself in a moment of unplanned silence.